-If you want insurance cover for when you are out and about, you need to take out “simple theft away from home” cover separately.
+If you want insurance cover for when you are out and about, you need to add “simple theft away from home” to your policy.
 Lost or mislaid items are not usually replaced.
-Cash and other items with a monetary value are not insured either.
-A separate maximum sum insured applies to the “simple theft away from home” add-on.
-This is usually 2,000 francs.
+Cash and high-value items are not insured either.
+A separate maximum sum insured applies to “simple theft away from home” cover.
+This is usually between 2,000 and 5,000 francs.

 Contents insurance also pays out for consequential damage resulting from a break-in, such as a broken door lock or a smashed window.
 The maximum amount that is compensated is usually defined separately – check your policy for details.